boneskull/core/README.md

 =============

 Your whole app is loaded when the server is loaded.
-In Node.js realm, there's no such thing as per request compilation + execution (if you are coming from a Rails or PHP framework background).
+In Node.js realm, there's no such thing as per request compilation + execution.

 So, every config, every controller, route, view, are loaded on the startup, and the calls are directed to their places and are always available through your instance.